 - 1 teaspoon fresh dry mustard (if yours is from 1989 it’s time to invest in a new one)

-- 2 oz. chipotle peppers in adobo sauce, pureed (this can be omitted)
+- 2 oz. chipotle peppers in adobo sauce, pureed, optional (these make the dish spicy)

-Cover and cook at 200 degrees for about six hours – but if you think it’s done sooner, by all means enjoy.
-I open, take it out and stir about every 90 minutes, and it’s fun to watch it transform.
-Make sure to replenish water in the pan when needed, if it evaporates.
+- Note: Make sure to replenish water in the pan when needed, if it evaporates.
 I like to try a bit along the way and decide when it tastes perfect.
 (We generally can’t wait much longer than 5 or 6 hours because anyone who comes within a mile of my kitchen or happens to call me on the phone that day is eager to eat it.)
 You may end up cooking between 4-6 hours, depending on your idea of the perfect Sloppy Joe.
 Add more sugar or vinegar as desired.
 Serve on a beautiful white hamburger roll.

 For gluten free, just remove the Worcestershire and serve on gluten-free roll.